Through The Fibro Fog

 All the ingredients and their quantities are set out in the recipe card below.

-• Basil: the beautiful summer herb that has the flavor of Italy.
-Use fresh basil leaves without bruising or discolouration.
+• Basil - the herby base of the pesto, make sure to use fresh basil leaves without bruising or discolouration.

-• Extra virgin olive oil: use extra virgin rather than regular oive oil for a richer taste.
+• Extra virgin olive oil - I suggest to use extra virgin olive oil for a richer flavor.

-For those who can use lemon juice, then this can be used in place of the vinegar.
+Use lemon juice.
+For those who can use lemon juice (likely not my low histamine readers), then this can be used in place of the vinegar.

 pumpkin seeds in a black skillet labelled number one.